 You install the Hive JDBC driver (hive-jdbc

-Linux package manager, on hosts within the cluster.
-The driver consists of several
+package) through the Linux package manager, on hosts within the

-Java JAR files.
-The same driver can be used by Impala and Hive.
+be used by Impala and Hive.

 To get the JAR files, install the Hive JDBC driver on each host in the cluster that will run JDBC applications.